gulsahtan/CoR/README.md

 ## Code and Data Availability

-For PeerJ review and publication, provide this repository as one of the following:
+For review and publication, provide this repository as one of the following:

 - a DOI-linked public repository, such as Zenodo archived from GitHub, or
 - a supplemental file with a descriptive legend that includes the term `code` and is marked as the appropriate file type in the submission system.